CorvusPrudens/Firewheel/DESIGN_DOC.md

 1. At the top of the game's processing loop, `AudioGraph::realtime_clock_secs()` is called to retrieve the current time of the audio stream.
 The returned value is also automatically adjusted for the latency of the audio stream.
 2. For any audio node that accepts an `EventDelay` parameter in one of its methods, the user will schedule the event like so: `EventDelay::DelayUntilSeconds(realtime_clock_secs + desired_amount_of_delay)`.
-3. When the audio node processor receives the event, it waits for the event delay value to fall with the range given in `ProcInfo::realtime_seconds`.
+3. When the audio node processor receives the event, it waits for the event delay value to fall within the range given in `ProcInfo::realtime_seconds`.
 Once reached, it then executes the event at the corresponding sample offset in the processing block.

 ### Sample Clock

 This clock provides sample-accurate timing of audio events, which could be useful for some games such as rhythm games.
 The drawback is that this clock does *NOT* account for any output underflows that may occur, and thus may become desynced with the realtime clock.
 Only use this clock if you are synchronizing your game to the sample clock (or if you are not concerned about output underflows occurring).

-Usage of this clock is the similar to the realtime clock:
+Usage of this clock is similar to the realtime clock:

 1. At the top of the game's processing loop, `AudioGraph::sample_clock_time()` is called to retrieve the current time of the audio stream.
 The returned value is also automatically adjusted for the latency of the audio stream.
 2. For any audio node that accepts an `EventDelay` parameter in one of its methods, the user will schedule the event like so: `EventDelay::DelayUntilSamples(sample_clock_time + desired_amount_of_delay_in_samples)`.
-3. When the audio node processor receives the event, it waits for the event delay value to fall with the range given in `ProcInfo::total_samples_processed`.
+3. When the audio node processor receives the event, it waits for the event delay value to fall within the range given in `ProcInfo::total_samples_processed`.
 Once reached, it then executes the event at the corresponding sample offset in the processing block.

 ## Silence Optimizations

 It is common to have a "pool of audio nodes" at the ready to accept work from a certain maximum number of concurrent audio instances in the game engine.
 However, this means that the majority of the time, most of these nodes will be unused which would lead to a lot of unnecessary processing.

 To get around this, every audio buffer in the graph is marked with a "silence flag".
 Audio nodes can read `ProcInfo::in_silence_mask` to quickly check which input buffers contain silence.
-If all input buffers are silent, then the audio node can choose to skip processing, for example.
+If all input buffers are silent, then the audio node can choose to skip processing.

 Audio nodes which output audio also must notify the graph on which output channels should/do contain silence.
 See `ProcessStatus` in [node.rs](crates/firewheel-core/src/node.rs) for more details.